 Whether you consider the relationship of landscaping to a commercial complex or residential development as icing on the cake or as a vital ingredient in the distinctive appeal of the whole project, there is little doubt that your concern is real and an important part of your planning.
 There are so many considerations: Hardscape and greenery, trees and flowering shrubs, fountains, walking paths, sidewalks, mulch, maintenance.
-The list questions for local landscaping contractors just goes on and on, doesn’t it?
+The list of questions for local landscaping contractors just goes on and on, doesn’t it?

 There are two primary considerations that take priority before you actually sit down to discuss specific questions.
-Does the contractor hold adequate licenses for the work you want performed?
+Does the contractor hold adequate licenses for the work you want to be performed?
 Is the contractor aware of and experienced with local irrigation codes and requirements?
 These are basic to any further discussion.
 Then we suggest the following questions to develop a rapport and gain specific information.

 9 Questions to Ask Local Landscaping Contractors

-Here are nine simple questions to pose to a landscape contractor, whether you’re planning a completely new landscape installation or revamping existing outdoor space.
+Here are nine simple questions to pose to a landscape contractor, whether you’re planning a completely new landscape installation or revamping an existing outdoor space.

 Do You Have Specific Local Experience?

 Your landscape contractor should be able to relate to local conditions, especially in Florida.
-ASI Landscape Management has offices in both Tampa and Orlando, and our professional team is well aware of the different requirements for property on the Atlantic side of the state and along the Gulf Coast, as well as the various microclimates that exist from the Panhandle to South Florida.
+ASI Landscape Management has offices in both Tampa and Orlando and our professional team is well aware of the different requirements for the property on the Atlantic side of the state and along the Gulf Coast, as well as the various microclimates that exist from the Panhandle to South Florida.
 We can point to our award-winning designs and more than 20 years of experience as a testimony to our expertise.

 Can Your Company Handle Installation as well as Planning?

-A contractor with a full-service team can provide turnkey planning, installation and maintenance services.
+A contractor with a full-service team can provide turnkey planning, installation, and maintenance services.
 In addition, we have highly knowledgeable arborists and horticulturists on staff, and we plan and install irrigation systems and hardscape elements in your landscape as well.

 How Do You Incorporate Hardscape Features into the Landscape?

 We understand that a well-planned landscape needs a variety of areas.
-We strive to incorporate the features our clients deem to be most important — walking paths, exercise areas, pool decks and lounge areas, gathering spots or sports courts, parking, fountains, life-size sculpture or art gardens, putting greens or horseshoe and bocce pits.
+We strive to incorporate the features our clients deem to be most important — walking paths, exercise areas, pool decks, and lounge areas, gathering spots or sports courts, parking, fountains, life-size sculpture or art gardens, putting greens or horseshoe and bocce pits.
 If you can dream it, chances are good that we can supply it!

 Will Trees and Shrubbery Be Drought Tolerant?